naeglinghaff/instaapp/README.md

 * Follower functionality, tracking the number of followers on a user's profile
 * Finish comments functionality and styling
+* Add more tests for controllers and unit tests for models

 ## Resources

 * Rails documentation was really helpful throughout this whole process
-* David Battersby's video series on Youtube was great for when I got stuck: [3 Part Series Here](https://www.youtube.com/watch?v=dqjF3C9A-Yg&t=2871s)
+* David Battersby's video series on Youtube was also great for when I needed direction on the design of the solution: [3 Part Series Here](https://www.youtube.com/watch?v=dqjF3C9A-Yg&t=2871s)